gwleuverink/bundle/docs/integrations/laravel-livewire.md

 ## Invoking Bundle from Livewire method calls 🤯

-Bundle works with Livewire's [backend one-off JavaScript expressions](https://livewire.laravel.com/docs/actions#evaluating-one-off-javascript-expressions).
+Bundle works with Livewire's [one-off JavaScript expressions](https://livewire.laravel.com/docs/actions#evaluating-one-off-javascript-expressions).
 This sweet feature can be combined with Bundle imports to for example, show a sweetalert after a longer running action finished.

 ```html
 <x-import module="sweetalert" as="swal" />